ekg/pafciggy/README.md

 ## Usage

-To use PAFCiggy, run the following command:
+To use pafciggy, run the following command:

 ```
 cargo run -- <input_file or '-' for stdin>